Qiksar/crudio/README.md

 # Build the Crudio Demo

-Ensure `docker` is installed, and then run this command to run a complete demonstration environment which includes, Posgres and Hasura GraphQL, where the database is populated with great looking data, and Hasura is ready, with two simple clicks (track tables and track relationships).
+Ensure `docker` is installed, and then run this command to run a complete demonstration environment which includes, Postgres and Hasura GraphQL, where the database is populated with great looking data, and Hasura is ready, with two simple clicks (track tables and track relationships).
 There are even some example GraphQL queries below:

 ```
 wget -O - https://raw.githubusercontent.com/qiksar/crudio/main/tools/init.sh | bash